weishiuchang/writeups/onprem-istio/README.md

 * Connection #0 to host helloworld.fireflyclass.com left intact
 ```

 Well after some googling it turns out that Gateway specifications in VirtualServices need to be namespace qualified!
-Make sense, but certainly a divergence from the singleton world of traditional Kubernetes Ingress Controllers:
+Make sense, but certainly a divergence from the singleton world of Kubernetes Ingress Controllers:

 ```bash
 # kubectl patch virtualservice helloworld --type merge -p $'{"spec":{"gateways":["istio-system/ingressgateway"]}}'